There are two ways to cite in Chicago style:

-1. Name Surname, Title in italics (Place of publication: Publisher, Year), page number.
+1. Name Surname, Book Title in Italics (Place of publication: Publisher, Year), page number.

 Surname, Name.
-Title in italics.
+Book Title in Italics.
 Place of publication: Publisher, Year.

-Name Surname, "Title of Article: Subtitle."
-Title of Journal in Italics volume, issue number no. (Year): page
+1. Name Surname, "Title of Article: Subtitle," Title of Journal in Italics volume, issue no. (Year): page.

 Surname, Name.
 "Title of Article: Subtitle."
-Title of Journal in Italics volume, issue number no. (Year): pages
+Title of Journal in Italics volume, issue no. (Year): page range.

 Koven, Suzanne.
 "Mom at Bedside, Appears Calm."
 The New England Journal of Medicine 370, no. 2 (2014): 104-105.

 1. Name Surname, “Title of Web Page,” Title of Website, Publishing Organization, available publication or update date, otherwise access date, URL.